brenoxavier/dynamic-sitemap/README.md

   ```

+  > Attention!
+You cannot generate a sitemap with more than 500 URLs.
+You must use a sitemap for sitemaps.
+[Learn more](https://www.sitemaps.org/protocol.html#index).

   In the case above, I saved the returned data in a sitemap.xml file and the result was as follows:

   ```xml